Facebook rolls out video ads, aims to capture part of TV-marketing budgets

-SAN FRANCISCO, March 13 (Reuters) - Facebook Inc will allow more marketers to run video advertisements on its website, provided the world’s No.1 social network deem them to be of high-enough quality.
+SAN FRANCISCO (Reuters) - Facebook Inc will allow more marketers to run video advertisements on its website, provided the world’s No.1 social network deem them to be of high-enough quality.

 Facebook and social media rivals like Twitter are increasingly trying to grab a slice of lucrative TV-marketing budgets as they try to sustain rapid growth.
 That market is considered crucial to supporting Facebook’s growing market valuation and poses a potential long-term threat to traditional TV networks.